ZekNikZ/GlavaLegacy/README.md

  - `t|` to `try {` (WIP)
  - `v|` to `void `
  - `z|` to import statements for commonly used classes (`java.util.*`, `java.lang.*`, `java.io.*`)

+##Other Cool Features:
+ - If you don't use the `z|` shorthand anywhere in your code, Java-Golf will automatically do it for you at the beginning of the file.
+ - If you don't make a class, Java-Golf will automatically surround the entire code in a `Main` class to allow for running.
+See [here](http://codegolf.stackexchange.com/questions/55422/hello-world/68496#68496) for an example.